savar95x/dwm/README.md

+## What I've added on my own
+- single client padding
+- underline tag (the patch does not work)
+the patches are in patches/
+## what i plan on adding
+- per tag vanitygaps
 # Dynamic Window Manager
 My active build of suckless' dynamic window manager, that I named
 ### (Dream of the) Endless